madnesspie/django-obm/README.md

 ```
 This method or command one fetch receive transactions from each node object and write them into database.
 Each trasaction will get status `tx.is_confirmed == True` if conformations number of transaction greater than `tx.node.currency.min_conformations`, in our case it's 2.

 You can use any job scheduler or queue (celery, crontab, etc.) that will check your nodes as often as you want.

-### Celerey example
+Example with `Celery` you can find in this repo [example](https://github.com/HelloCreepy/django-cryptocurrency-framework/tree/master/example) dir.

 ## Future features